Tennu/tennu/readme.md

 All of the following are methods on Tennu that can be used once connected.

-These methods are also available on the client's 'out' property.
-In Tennu 0.9.0, the 'out' property will go away, and the 'actions' plugin will export these methods.

 ### say(channel, message) ###

 * channel is either a channel ("#chan") or a user ("nick").